 Here the auhtor quotes Brian Johnson, a guy whom I also love and listed in my “best free book summaries websites” list.

-The equanimity game consists in catching your mind going into negative or unproductive states and see how quickly you can get back to an healthier, happier or more productive state.
+The equanimity game consists in catching your mind going into negative or unproductive states and see how quickly you can get back to a healthier, happier, or more productive state.

 The equanimity game is like training for your mind.